Mean-field dynamics of infinite-dimensional particle systems: global shear versus random local forcing: Introduction

 For sheared amorphous materials, the equivalence between global shear strain and random local displacements can be addressed analytically in the limit of infinite spatial dimension, where their statics and dynamics become exactly mean-field.
-This limit has been extensively studied in the past years since it provides an exact benchmark for investigating the properties of structural glasses~\cite{book_parisi_urbani_zamponi_2020}, such as the statistical features of their free-energy landscape~\cite{charbonneau_2014_NatureCommunications5_3725} or their response to quasistatic drivings \cite{rainone_urbani_2016_JStatMech2016_053302,biroli_urbani_2016_NatPhys12_1130, urbani_zamponi_2017_PhysRevLett118_038001, biroli_urbani_2018_SciPostPhys4_020,altieri_2019_PhysRevE100_032140}.
+This limit has been extensively studied in the past years since it provides an exact benchmark for investigating the properties of structural glasses~\cite{book_parisi_urbani_zamponi_2020}, such as the statistical features of their free-energy landscape~\cite{charbonneau_2014_NatureCommunications5_3725}, their equilibrium behavior~\cite{maimbourg_2016_PhysRevLett116_015902,kurchan_2016_JStatMech2016_033210,szamel_2017_PhysRevLett119_155502} or their response to quasistatic drivings \cite{rainone_urbani_2016_JStatMech2016_053302,biroli_urbani_2016_NatPhys12_1130, urbani_zamponi_2017_PhysRevLett118_038001, biroli_urbani_2018_SciPostPhys4_020,altieri_2019_PhysRevE100_032140}.
 In fact, this framework can naturally be extended to the new driving protocol that has been recently introduced in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706}, namely the quasistatic driving of a glass through random local displacements, constant on each particle and spatially correlated.
 Under this new Athermal Quasistatic Random Displacements (AQRD) protocol, it has been shown in Ref.~~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706} for two-dimensional numerical simulations (of Hertzian contact particles, under periodic boundary conditions) that the stress-strain curves are qualitatively similar to those obtained under a standard Athermal Quasistatic Shear (AQS) protocol~\cite{maloney_lemaitre_2006_PhysRevE74_016118}, as well as the distributions in the pre-yielding regime of \textit{(i)}~local elastic moduli along elastic branches, \textit{(ii)}~strain intervals between stress drops, and \textit{(iii)}~stress drop magnitudes.
 More importantly, it was shown that these mean-field-like metrics can be quantitatively collapsed one onto each other, in remarkably good agreement with the infinite-dimensional predictions.
 The aim of the present paper is to present the detailed derivation of the exact mean-field dynamics which led to these predictions, and to discuss its implications for and beyond quasistatics.
+Note however that our formalism allows a finite temperature, so our results will not be restricted to the strictly athermal case; thereafter we will keep by convention the abbreviations AQRD and AQS to refer to the two types of quasistatic driving even at finite temperature.
 Conceptually speaking, our main statement will be the following: in the infinite-dimensional limit, traversing the potential energy landscape of such many-body systems is equivalent under a global shear or under a constant random local displacement field, in the sense that the statistical sampling of the configurational phase space leads to the same mean-field metrics, up to a single rescaling factor.